Skip to main content

 Joseph Hwang

-The problem that the Korean government recognized in its foreign tourism policy is that incoming visitors don't stay long in the country.
+The problem that the Korean government recognized in its foreign tourism policy is that incoming visitors are not staying in the country for a short time.
 In particular, every few months, the trainees of the K-pop idol groups had to leave and re-enter the country.
-To address this issue, the South Korean government announced that it will create a separate new visa program for apprentices starting later this year.
+To address this issue, the South Korean government announced that it would create a separate new visa program for apprentices, which will start later this year.

 The so-called “K-culture Training Visa” will be issued on a pilot basis to aspiring K-pop idol groups as the solution.

-The entire tourism policy of South Korea has been considered because the tendency of recovery of tourism has been going back to the state before the pandemic crisis up to almost 90% even in the post-pandemic, but the revenues of tourism are gradually going down.
+The entire tourism policy of South Korea has been considered because tourism’s recovery tendency has been going back to the state before the pandemic, up to almost 90% even in the post-pandemic, while tourism revenues are gradually going down.

-The Korean government felt the cause of the phenomenon such as: (i) turning the group tourism into the individuals, (ii) the motivations of visitors to enter South Korea have been changed to want to experience and feel the K-culture based on.
-It shows that the consumption of visitors to South Korea is decreasing, so it is necessary to extend the stay of visitors.
+The Korean government felt the cause of the phenomenon, such as (i) turning group tourism into individuals and (ii) visitors’ motivations to enter South Korea, which have been changed to wanting to experience and feel the K-culture based on.
+It shows that visitors’ consumption of South Korea is decreasing, so it is necessary to extend visitors’ stay.

-In particular, many visitors want to experience K-culture such as K-pop and the filming locations and memorials of K-dramas.
-This fact is likely to be related to all around of K-pop industry including the production system and its relevance to the distribution markets.
-The solution to address these issues is to prepare and operate the ecological infrastructure of the entertainment industry in the domestic with connecting networks.
+In particular, many visitors want to experience K-culture, such as K-pop, filming locations, and memorials of K-dramas.
+This fact is likely related to all aspects of the K-pop industry, including the production system and its relevance to the distribution markets.
+The solution to these issues is to prepare and operate the domestic entertainment industry’s ecological infrastructure with connecting networks.

-I will follow up and chase this issue regarding the "K-culture Training Visa" continuously and post the updates on this blog.
+I will continuously follow up on and pursue this issue regarding the “K-culture Training Visa” and post updates on this blog.

 * References and quotations: